We know that best-in-class sales organizations use a consultative sales process. But what does that really look like?

 The sales process stages should help guide salespeople in qualifying, closing, expanding business, and building relationships.

-Each stage should define the objective, best practice activities, tools, models, and customer actions that signal readiness to advance to the next stage (for example, the customer agrees to a meeting in Stage 1, or provides access to the executive buyer in Stage 2).
+Each stage should define the objective, best practice activities, tools, models, and customer actions that signal readiness to advance to the next stage (for example, the customer agrees to a meeting in stage one or provides access to the executive buyer in stage two).

 The stages must align with the buyer's journey: The process buyers go through to become aware of, evaluate, and purchase a new product or service.